tpruzina/tpm-luks-initramfs/README.md

 During boot, this key will be decrypted via tpm, used to unlock your encrypted partitions and then shreded in memory.

 ### To (un)seal or to (un)bind
-It is also possible to increase the seal this key against PCR registers, but if your PCR registers change, then you are fucked (updating BIOS, ...).
+It is also possible to increase the seal this key against PCR registers, but if your PCR registers change, then you might get screwed (updating BIOS, ...), so make sure you know what you are doing.
 Rough list of PCRs is defined in [TCG Client Implementation](https://trustedcomputinggroup.org/wp-content/uploads/TCG_PCClientImplementation_1-21_1_00.pdf):

 ```